aws-amplify/amplify-js/docs/media/authentication_guide.md

 console.log(result); // SUCCESS
 ```

-If you change the email address you will receive a confirmation code to that email and you can confirm it with the code:
+If you change the email address, the user you will receive a confirmation code.
+In your app, you can confirm the verification code:

 ```js
 let result = await Auth.verifyCurrentUserAttributeSubmit('email', 'abc123');
 ```

-## Extensions
+## Customizations

 ### UI Theme

-Amplify UI components are theme based.
-Check the `AmplifyTheme.js` file for default styling.
+AWS Amplify's default UI components are theme based.
+To see the default styling, check  `AmplifyTheme.js` for the related package in our repo.

-You may want to create your own theme, and then pass to Amplify components.
+You can create create your own theme, and use it to render Amplify components:

 ```jsx
 import MyTheme from './MyTheme';